Courtney Ryan: Career

 In 2017, Ryan played for the Sydney Metro Blues in the Women's National Wheelchair Basketball League in Australia.
 The Blues went on to win the league championship.

 In August 2019, Ryan became the assistant coach of the University of Arizona women's wheelchair basketball team.

+She represented the United States at the 2022 Wheelchair Basketball World Championships and won a bronze medal.

+In November 2023 she competed at the 2023 Parapan American Games in the wheelchair basketball tournament and won a gold medal.
+As a result, the team earned an automatic bid to the 2024 Summer Paralympics.
+On March 30, 2024, she was named to Team USA's roster to compete at the 2024 Summer Paralympics.